 Here in Japan, we can enjoy four distinctive seasons: spring, summer, autumn, and winter.
-Each of them fascinates tourists with respective characteristics.
+Each of them fascinates tourists with their respective characteristics.
 Especially winter, when the temperature drops and white snow completely transforms the landscape in mountainous areas, is the best time to travel around the country searching for stunning sceneries that you have never seen before.
 Here are the top 10 destinations for your winter trip to Japan!

 - 1. Hakodate (Hokkaido)